-Azhar Majeed is director of FIRE’s Individual Rights Education Program.
+Azhar Majeed is FIRE’s Vice President of Policy Reform.
 A native of Grosse Pointe, Michigan, he received a B.A. in political science with a minor in history from the University of Michigan in 2004.
 He is also a 2007 graduate of the University of Michigan Law School.
 As an undergraduate, his academic interests included comparative constitutional law and political philosophy, particularly from the time period of the Enlightenment.
 During law school, Azhar represented the University of Michigan at the 2006 Tulane International Moot Court competition.
 Azhar was one of FIRE’s inaugural Robert H. Jackson Legal Fellows and was also a FIRE legal intern in 2005.
-He currently resides in Chicago, IL, along with his wife.
-Azhar enjoys playing basketball, going to concerts, and cheering on his beloved Wolverines in any sport (but football and basketball above all).

 - “Defying the Constitution: The Rise, Persistence, And Prevalence Of Campus Speech Codes,” Georgetown Journal of Law & Public Policy, November 18, 2009

 - “The Misapplication of Peer Harassment Law on College and University Campuses and the Loss of Student Speech Rights,” The Journal of College and University Law, May 7, 2009

 - “Book-reading IUPUI worker deserved better,” The Indianapolis Star, March 25, 2008